Invasion of the Body Snatchers (1978 film): Contemporaneous

 The New Yorkers Pauline Kael was a particular fan of the film, writing that it "may be the best film of its kind ever made".
 Variety wrote that it "validates the entire concept of remakes.
 This new version of Don Siegel's 1956 cult classic not only matches the original in horrific tone and effect, but exceeds it in both conception and execution."
 Gene Siskel gave the film three stars out of four and said it was "one of the more entertaining films in what has turned out to be a dismal Christmas movie season".
 Kevin Thomas of the Los Angeles Times called it "a thoroughly scary success in its own right.
 Not literally a remake—it's more of a sequel, actually—this handsome, highly imaginative film generates its own implications from Finney's sturdy allegory of dehumanization and manages even to have some fun in the process."
+On their syndicated TV show Siskel & Ebert gave the film a guarded "two thumbs up".
+Siskel felt the film was often derivative yet an effective thriller, and Ebert agreed saying it was well-made with good performance but failed to live up to the original.

 The film was not without negative criticism.
 The New York Timess Janet Maslin wrote that the "creepiness [Kaufman] generates is so crazily ubiquitous it becomes funny."
-Roger Ebert wrote that it "was said to have something to do with Watergate and keeping tabs on those who are not like you", and called Kael's praise for the film "inexplicable", while Time magazine's Richard Schickel labeled its screenplay "laughably literal".
+Roger Ebert wrote that it "was said to have something to do with Watergate and keeping tabs on those who are not like you", and called Kael's effusive praise for the film "inexplicable". while Time magazine's Richard Schickel labeled its screenplay "laughably literal".
 Phil Hardy's Aurum Film Encyclopedia called Kaufman's direction "less sure" than the screenplay.

 The film received a nomination from the Writers Guild of America for Best Drama Adapted from Another Medium.
 The film was also nominated for the Hugo Award for Best Dramatic Presentation.
 It was also recognized by the Academy of Science Fiction, Fantasy and Horror Films.
 Philip Kaufman won Best Director, and the film was nominated Best Science Fiction Film.
 Donald Sutherland, Brooke Adams, and Leonard Nimoy received additional nominations for their performances.